 What does “teacher support” mean?
 Successful writers are made through direct instruction.
 Teachers are encouraged to support students in both content and the writing process.
 The teacher’s name and contact information must also be indicated in the cover letter as the primary point of contact regarding the entry.

 How are the essays judged?
 During the first phase of the contest, essays are reviewed by news literacy ambassadors for readability, accuracy and originality, using the PitchIt!
 Rubric.
-Successful essays are about a local, national or international story that would have benefited from news literacy skills being applied to stop the spread of misinformation.
-For example, consider the impact a story had, and whether false claims about it could be debunked using reputable and verifiable sources of information.
+Successful essays are about a local, national or international story tied in with the student’s knowledge of news literacy concepts.
+For example, using one of the prompts, consider the impact a story had, and whether false claims about it could be debunked using reputable and verifiable sources of information.

 How are the finalists announced?
-An email notification will be sent to the teacher by late April.
+Email notifications will be sent to teachers by May 6, 2024.

 I have more questions!
-Do you have contacts?
-Questions about NLP resources can be directed to Kim Bowman, senior associate of user success, email@example.com, or you can submit a request via the NLP Education Help Center.
-Questions about rules can be directed to Miriam Romais, director of NewsLitNation, at firstname.lastname@example.org, and questions about entries can be directed to our New York news literacy ambassador, Alesha Smith, Aleshasmith292@gmail.com.
+Questions about NLP resources can be directed to Terry Berna, educator success manager, [email protected], or you can submit a request via the NLP Education Help Center or the NewsLitNation Facebook Group.
+Questions about rules can be directed to Miriam Romais, director of NewsLitNation, at [email protected], and questions about entries can be directed to our New York ambassador, Alesha Smith, [email protected].